 - What is the minimum monitoring network required?

 - Which data would be needed to decrease uncertainty?

 - How does ML compare to expert elicitation?

 Applicants must hold, or expect to receive, a degree in a relevant geoscience, computing or physical sciences discipline.
-The candidate should be numerically literate and experience of using unix based operating systems and/or Python is desirable but not essential.
+The student should be numerically literate and experience of using unix based operating systems and/or Python is desirable but not essential.